1993 - Out On Bail

 Out on Bail : "The album in Stores Spring '94"

-The 17th of January '94, when 2Pac released Papa'z Song single, it was announced the coming of a new album called Out on Bail, planned to be out in "Spring '94"...
+The 17th of January '94, when 2Pac released Papa'z Song single, in credits was announced the coming of a new album called Out on Bail, planned to be out in "Spring '94"...
 Because of the "featuring Mopreme of Thug Life" written just before, many people thought it was an anticipated title for Thug Life vol. 1 group album (and that was the reason for the fake Out on Bail Thug Life Demo, bootleg created by Dante - what intensified the confusion).
 It is not the first nor the last time there is a misprinted info...
-Here it is not misprinted, but just confusing.
+Here it was not misprinted, but just confusing.

 Another point of confusion, the Interscope serial number of the announced album as "Out on Bail" (#92360) became the Thug Life Volume One's serial number... probably because the solo album being constantly delayed and reworked (retitled R U Still Down, then Stay True), Thug Life group project became the first to get published and obtained that product number...
-Or Interscope maybe really wanted to announce a Thug Life album coming but was just confused with 2Pac working at the same time on two different projects not clealy defined, with this Demo Tape 2Pac gave them which was probably called "Out On Bail" by 2Pac in which were the first recordings for Thug Life project, and with the previous solo sequence being maybe called "Thug Life 2" (but this hypothesis is much less solid if we consider the progress of the Thug Life Vol. 1 project at that time).
+Or Interscope maybe really wanted to announce a Thug Life album coming but was confused with 2Pac working at the same time on two different projects not clearly defined, with the previous solo sequence being originally considered as "Thug Life 2", and with this Demo Tape 2Pac gave them whose title was probably "Out On Bail" (in which there were recordings for Thug Life project)...

 Originally, Thug Life was not the name of the group, but the title of a concept double album : Thug Life / Thug Life 2 : Mr. Middle Finger, mainly a solo project, despise of various guests (West / East).
 These projects were more or less finished at the end of summer '93.
-The first one was purposed for publishing in May 93 but delayed by Interscope probably for sample clearance issues or/and already for too violent lyrical content (that's why 2Pac re-recorded "Death Around The Corner" at that time).
+The first one was purposed for publishing in May 93 but delayed by Interscope probably for sample clearance issues or/and already for too violent lyrical content.

 "Easy Mo Bee" sessions (October-December '93 in New York)